RianFuro/nvim-launcher/README.md

 If you allow sourcing `.nvimrc` files from the current directory you can put your script setup there to be sourced automatically.

-Loading script configuration from a project local file, package.json, etc. is in the works.
+Loading script configuration from a project local file and other sources is in the works.

 ## Usage